 Taste: Agave syrup and lots of peppery spice.
 Malt.
 Grilled meats and barbecue sauce.
 Vanilla.
 Green apples.
 Long finish full of wood and smoke.
 Some fruit jam notes with water.

-It sometimes feels like every release from every indie bottler has a Caol Ila.
-For such a common occurrence however the quality is almost always high and this Watt Whisky offering is no exception.
+It sometimes feels like every release from the indie bottlers has a Caol Ila.
+For such a common occurrence, however, the quality is almost always high and this Watt Whisky offering is no exception.
 It’s got the sort of character that you can smell from four rooms away and delivers wave after wave of tastebud-destroying flavour that lingers for what seems like hours after it’s gone down the hatch.
 Another day, another cracking Caol Ila.

 Watt Whisky Blended Malt.
 19 Years Old.
 44.9%